Ricks-Lab/ups-utils/README.md

 window with a message that includes the log file name.
 The *--status* option will output a table of the current status.
 By default, unresponsive UPSs will not be displayed, but the *--show_unresponsive* can be used to force their display.
 The logger is enabled with the *--debug* option.
+The *ltz* option will result in the use of the local time zone in the monitor window and logs.
+This will be the local time of where the app is running, not the location of the UPS.
+The default is UTC.

 ## New in Development  -  v1.2.8